openhab/org.openhab.binding.zwave/doc/johnson/konozw_0_0.md

 ### Parameter 12: Temperature Minimum Setpoint Deadband

 100 to 250, stepsize = 10
-The Dead Band is a temperature range in which neither COOL or HEAT turns on when in AUTO mode.
+<p&gtThe Dead Band is a temperature range in which neither COOL or HEAT turns on when in AUTO mode.</p&gt
 Values in the range 100 to 250 may be set.

 The manufacturer defined default value is ```200```.